DSHIVAAY-23/Z-RWA-Monorepo/contracts/evm/DEPLOYMENT_SUCCESS.md

 ## ✅ Mission Accomplished

-Successfully deployed **Private Payroll ZK-Verifier** to **Sepolia Testnet** as proof of EVM compatibility for ALL chains including Fuse Network.
+Successfully deployed **Private Payroll ZK-Verifier** to **Sepolia Testnet** as proof of EVM compatibility for ALL chains including EVM Chains.

 ---